Freight Forwarder Fees Checklist

 How To Read A Bill Of Lading

 Carriers and freight forwarders alike have their own BoL template or format.
-You’ve probably been given a bill of lading where different aspects are listed differently on one BoL than another.
-That said, it’s easy to get confused when you’re trying to understand a BoL you’re not familiar with.
+You’ve probably been given a bill of lading where different aspects are listed differently than the ones you’ve had before.
+So, it’s easy to get confused when you’re trying to understand a BoL you’re not familiar with.

 Below is a quick guide to reading your Bill of Lading.